-Additional storage: Some well owners like to make arrangements for additional water storage tanks.
-Generally speaking, additional storage capacity of one day’s water supply is sufficient.
+Some well owners like to make arrangements for additional water storage tanks.
+Generally speaking, the additional storage capacity of one day’s water supply is sufficient.

 How To Find Information on Your Well

-Most states also have state water well associations, state well driller associations or state ground water associations.
+Most states also have state water well associations, state well driller associations, or state groundwater associations.
 To get a list of these associations, you can contact the National Ground Water Association at 800-551-7379 or www.ngwa.org.